 For years, the Carolinas and other mid-South states have seen upticks in retirees pouring in.
 Some are northerners who made the Carolinas a direct target for retirement.
-Others are the “halfbacks,” northerners who initially thought Florida would be their retirement destination, landed there, then decided to beat a path halfway back, either to relish the four seasons in the Blue Ridge mountains or enjoy Carolina beach weather less brutal than Florida summers.
+Others are the “halfbacks,” northerners who initially thought Florida would be their retirement destination, landed there, then decided to beat a path halfway back.
+Maybe you're looking to relish the four seasons in the Blue Ridge mountains or enjoy beach weather less brutal than Florida summers.

 “As a real estate agent for 35 years, I can attest to this phenomenon first-hand and have seen my share of halfbacks over the years,” says Rod Smith, vice president of sales and marketing for Coldwell Banker Chicora Advantage in Surfside Beach, S.C.
 “I had lunch with a friend who was originally from Massachusetts, then New Hampshire.
 She and her husband moved to South Carolina, and she worked for us as a trainer while [her husband] ran a bagel shop.
 Eventually they decided to move to Florida and just recently moved back.”

-Oft-repeated advice from recent retirees: Visit your targeted retirement destinations a few times -- and go so far as to test-drive your retirement destination by renting there for an extended period of time -- before making the plunge.
-For example, Frank and Carol Hammon retired recently in Ocean Isle Beach, N.C., 40 miles south of Wilmington, N.C., and about 30 minutes from the South Carolina border and the Myrtle Beach resort area.
+Oft-repeated advice from recent retirees: Visit your targeted retirement destinations a few times — and go so far as to test-drive your retirement destination by renting there for an extended period of time — before making the plunge.
+For example, Frank and Carol Hammon retired in Ocean Isle Beach, N.C., 40 miles south of Wilmington, N.C., and about 30 minutes from the South Carolina border and the Myrtle Beach resort area.

 “We’ve been vacationing here at Ocean Isle Beach since 1985,” Frank Hammon says.

 The Hammons purchased a one-bedroom condo a block from where they rented more than 10 years ago, when they were still living and working in Virginia.

 South Carolina Is tax-friendlier to retirees than North Carolina